pillar-banner-arrow

 Shadow-break-right

-What Is a Confidential Information Memorandum (CIM)?
+What is Included in a Confidential Information Memorandum (CIM)?

 In other words, the CIM tells the story of your software company in a way that prospective buyers will relate to.
-It should be both a compelling story and data-comprehensive, using narrative tactics and qualitative information backed up by data and quantitative metrics.
+It should provide both a compelling story and comprehensive data, using narrative tactics and qualitative information backed up by quantitative metrics.
+A CIM can be anywhere from 30 to over 100 slides, depending on the depth and breadth of information included.
+The time it takes to complete this document depends on the scope of the CIM and the level of detail included.

 At SEG, we speak the language of the buyer.
 Nowhere is this more important than in the CIM — the first touch point many buyers have with your company and the guiding document throughout an M&A process.
 Learn more about how SEG can help you write a successful CIM here.